firte14/FAC14/README.md

 Colour Theory
 The maintained green colour scheme represents growth, stability, and nature aligning with the company's "Hot Beans" branding while conveying reliability

+The Golden Ratio Application
+The creation of the major layout divisions where done to follow the golden ratio standard:
+.The height to hero sections ratio(1.1.618)
+.The cards dimensions (e.g 300px * 485px)
+.Typography scale (16px, 26px, 42px, 68px)
+.The image to text proportions in the team profiles This was done to create natural visual harmony across the website which makes the content more appealing and easier to process

 ### 2.2 Optimisation